The distribution of localization centers in some discrete random systems: Introduction

+In (2), we require that both $H_{\Lambda}$'s with Dirichlet b.c. and those with periodic b.c. satisfy (\ref{Wegner's estimate}). }

-} Assumption A is known to hold, for instance, (1) for the Anderson model when the distribution of the random potential $\nu$ has the bounded density $\rho$, with the allowed location of $I$ mentioned at the beginning of this section, (2) the Schr\"odinger operators with off-diagonal disorder \cite{Faris}, and (3) for the Schr\"odinger operators on $l^2({\bf Z}^2)$ with random magnetic fluxes\cite{KNNN} (in (2), (3), $I$ can be taken on the edge of the spectrum). \\ We need $p > 6d$ to eliminate the contributions from the negligible events, in the proof of Proposition \ref{infinite divisibility}. \\
+Assumption A is known to hold, for instance, (1) for the Anderson model when the distribution of the random potential $\nu$ has the bounded density $\rho$, with the allowed location of $I$ mentioned at the beginning of this section \cite{Wegner, vonDK}, (2) for the Schr\"odinger operators with off-diagonal disorder \cite{Faris}, and (3) for the Schr\"odinger operators on $l^2({\bf Z}^2)$ with random magnetic fluxes\cite{KNNN} (in (2), (3), $I$ is on the edge of $\Sigma$).
+We need $p > 6d$ to eliminate the contributions from the negligible events, in the proof of Proposition \ref{infinite divisibility}.

 Pick $\alpha$ with $1 < \alpha < \alpha_0 := \frac {2p}{p+2d}(<2)$, and set